19hours/sg-statutes/Acts/Energy Conservation Act.md

 (a) for different classes, descriptions or types of goods, persons or industry sectors; and

-(b) for different circumstances (including, in relation to subsection (2)(e), the circumstances in which the emissions, reductions, removals, offsets, energy production, energy consumption or other matters occur).
+(b) for different circumstances (including, in relation to subsection (2)(e), the circumstances in which the reductions, removals, offsets, energy production, energy consumption or other matters occur).

 [Act 24 of 2017 wef 01/01/2018]

+[Act 23 of 2018 wef 01/01/2019]

 (3) The Minister may make regulations for the purpose of coordinating the exercise of powers by the Director-General under this Act and the exercise of powers by any other sector regulator referred to in Part IV, and may, in particular, make regulations to provide for the procedure to be followed —